 Nonprofits & Associations

 Nonprofits depend on email quite a lot.
-One benchmark report of more than a thousand nonprofits revealed that email is the main source of fundraising, still generating on average $58 per 1,000 fundraising messages.
+A benchmark report on more than 1,000 nonprofits revealed that email is the primary source of fundraising, still generating an average of $58 per 1,000 fundraising messages.
 It is therefore the central tool in digital fundraising plans.

 In this situation:

 - Constant Contact is largely used for event-driven fundraising, pledge drives, and simple list-building.
-It has nonprofit-friendly Constant Contact pricing for nonprofits, discount options, and a lot of newsletter examples customized to campaigns.
-For a board or a development team that mainly focuses on a clean, constant contact newsletter, event invites, and follow-ups, the platform is a good fit in terms of safety and predictability.
+It offers nonprofit-friendly Constant Contact pricing, discount options, and many newsletter examples tailored to campaigns.
+For a board or development team that mainly focuses on a clean, consistent contact newsletter, event invites, and follow-ups, the platform is a good fit for safety and predictability.

 - Mailchimp is suitable for donor programs that heavily rely on segmentation and multichannel campaigns.
-Nonprofits that operate complex ladders (welcome, nurture, advocacy, recurring upgrade, lapsed reactivation) usually count on Mailchimp’s automation workflows, predictive segments, and other advanced features like send-time optimization.
-Read our blog about which email marketing platform is better in 2025, between MailerLite and Mailchimp.
+Nonprofits that operate complex ladders (welcome, nurture, advocacy, recurring upgrade, lapsed reactivation) usually rely on Mailchimp’s automation workflows, predictive segments, and other advanced features, such as send-time optimization.
+Read our blog about which email marketing platform is better in 2026, between MailerLite and Mailchimp.

 Eventually, some organizations question whether a more advanced Mailchimp alternative could outperform both.
-However, for the majority of smaller nonprofits, Constant Contact vs Mailchimp is still their first big decision.
+However, for most smaller nonprofits, the choice between Constant Contact and Mailchimp is still their first big decision.

 Financial Advisors, RIAs & Regulated Industries